Fusing task-oriented and open-domain dialogues in conversational agents: FusedChat statistics

 \section{FusedChat statistics}

 A total of 113 undergraduate students from the authors' university were recruited as dialogue creators for FusedChat.
 The difference between FusedChat and MultiWOZ mainly lies in the additional ODD turns, either grounding or grounded by the original TODs.
 The added ODD turns in FusedChat are a significant extension to the original MultiWOZ dataset.
-As shown in Table \ref{tab:statistics}, 60k+ new ODD turns are added, including 8k+ new tokens not present in the original MultiWOZ dataset, significantly expanding the vocabulary.
+As shown in Table~\ref{tab:statistics}, 60k+ new ODD turns are added, including 8k+ new tokens not present in the original MultiWOZ dataset, significantly expanding the vocabulary.

 FusedChat also rewrote the first TOD turns (4670 in total) for the scenario of prepending ODDs.
 For the scenario appending ODDs, FusedChat discarded 11320 TOD turns containing only ``thank-you'' and ``goodbye'' dialogue acts.
-Table \ref{tab:partition} shows the training/validation/testing partition for FusedChat.
+Table~\ref{tab:partition} shows the training/validation/testing partition for FusedChat.